toddbranch/ECE382/notes/L3/index.md

 Talk about `+=`, `-=`, `^=`.

-Walk thorugh how BIC, BIS work.
+Walk through how BIC, BIS work.

 ### Emulated Instructions